amphp/http-server/docs/classes/functions.md

 ## `responseFilter(array $filters, InternalRequest $ireq): \Generator`

-Returns a [middleware](middleware.md) Generator managing multiple filters.
-Can be `yield from` from another middleware or passed into the `responseCodec()` function.
+Returns a [filter](filter.md) Generator managing multiple filters.
+Can be `yield from` from another filter or passed into the `responseCodec()` function.

 ## `responseCodec(\Generator $filter, InternalRequest $ireq): \Generator`

 Returns a Generator which can be used to construct a `StandardResponse` object (its signature is `__construct(\Generator $codec, Client)` and implements [`Response`](response.md)).

-This function may be useful for testing the combination of application callable and middlewares via a custom `InternalRequest->responseWriter.
+This function may be useful for testing the combination of application callable and filters via a custom `InternalRequest->responseWriter.

 ## `initServer(\Psr\Log\LoggerInterface, array<Host>, array $options = []): Server`